 American history unfolds in all its retro-kitsch glory on Route 66.
-Unplug from the modern everyday on a nostalgic, friendlier-than-a-front-porch journey along the Illinois stretch of Route 66, from Chicago to St. Louis.
+Unplug from the modern everyday on a nostalgic, friendlier-than-a-front-porch journey along the Illinois stretch of Route 66, where throwback gas stations, diners and antiques shops make for fun stops.

-Like the 25 instant itineraries in this slideshow?
-Our 2014 Best of the Midwest® travel guide includes these plus 53 more weekend getaways.
-Buy it at newsstands or online at The Meredith Store.
+Like instant itineraries?
+Our 2015 Best of the Midwest® travel guide includes more than 70 weekend getaway plans.
+Buy it at newsstands or online at The Meredith Store .

 The other "twin," Saint Paul's energetic neighborhoods give Minnesota's state capital a personality all its own.
 Walk in the serene sunken gardens at Como Park Zoo and Conservatory or browse upscale shops along Grand Avenue.